 Crappie is most active in shallow areas in the spring and fall.
 They congregate near the cover and spawn at this time of the year.
 You should look for them around sunset.

-If you’re in search of a great fishing spot, Black Lake is a great choice.
-The lake is accessible from Interstate 5 and is located approximately 10 minutes southwest of downtown Olympia, Washington.
+If you’re searching for a great fishing spot, Black Lake is a great choice.
+The lake is accessible from Interstate 5, located approximately 10 minutes southwest of downtown Olympia, Washington.
 The Black Lake boat launch can be found at 7045 Fairview Road Southwest.
 There are several public access points on Black Lake.